qianlishun/TermiWatchWidget/README.md

 ## Custom UI
   1. Find /TermiWatchWidget/QConfiguration.swift, modify text, color.
-  1. Image path on TermiWatchWidget/TermiWatchWidget_Widget/Assets.xcassets/LeftTopImage.imageset, you can replace it
+  1. Image path on TermiWatchWidget/TermiWatchWidget_Widget/Assets.xcassets/LeftTopImage / image,  you can replace it
   1. More custom go to /TermiWatchWidget Watch App/View/QCommonView.swift
   1. When the language is Chinese, the [DATE] is based on the Chinese lunar calendar, while for other languages it is "EEE MM/dd YYYY".
 You can change it yourself.
 TWExtension.swift - currentDate.